boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 {: #stale-new-key title="An Example of Stale Subscriptions Avoidance with New KEys" artwork-align="center"}

 However, the approach in {{stale-new-key}} may have scalability issues as the Map-Server must store all the key identifiers that were ever used.
 Otherwise, an attacker can replay a message for which the key-id is not stored anymore by the Map-Server.
 This issue is not encountered if LISP-SEC messages are timestamped.

+> Note that currently none of LISP specifications use timestamps.

 # xTR-triggered Subscription Withdrawal